International activities

 The distinctive feature of the programme is that participating students will obtain diplomas from several universities simultaneously.
 Tuition, accommodation, and travel for students in such a programme are free (covered by scholarships), and students must study at several universities over two years of Master’s study (in the MATHS-DISC project, at three universities, spending at least one semester at each).

-In 2025, following a competitive selection process, 20 programme participants from 17 countries were chosen out of more than 1,800 applications, including two students from the Applied Mathematics Department.
+In 2025, following a competitive selection process, 20 programme participants from 17 countries were chosen out of more than 1,800 applications, including three students from the Applied Mathematics Department, namely Anton Pieshkov, Danylo Reznyk, and Arsenii Shaparenko.

 International academic relations